-Attorneys meeting a candidate for a first interview must be as convinced of the student's ability and "fit" as the initial interviewer.
+Attorneys meeting a candidate for a call back interview must be as convinced of the student's ability and "fit" as the initial interviewer.
 Do not be surprised if the committee decides to keep you on "hold" until they determine their organization-wide hiring needs.
 Do not immediately write the firm off and assume that a rejection will follow.
 Patience and follow-up often pays off.

 Once the organization has made an offer, it is important to do the following: